The only way to begin this sermon is with the opening line of every TEDTalk, ever… “Forget everything you think you know…”

 From the first second of the opening establishing shot, Mimi Leder’s beautiful direction shines, effortlessly conveying one female settler’s desperation as she stands atop her straw roof hoping to be whisked away to heaven.
 The scenes are so intensely hypnotic it’s impossible not to be sucked into the mid-nineteenth century, becoming another villager suffering damnation.

-Even before Lost’s divisive finalé, Lindelof was (wrongly) hated by most of the world’s population, yet he remains the only TV writer that consistently puts his viewers through the wringer with more conflicting emotions than his characters.
+Even before Lost’s divisive finalé, Lindelof was (wrongly) hated by most of the world’s population, yet he remains the only TV writer that consistently puts his viewers through the wringer with more conflicting emotions than even his characters.

 So far, we’ve spent seven minutes in a mid-nineteenth century village with characters we don’t know, have never cared about, have most certainly been dead for 150 years, will probably never see again and… I’m officially a wreck.